pinnecke/slideshowbob/README.md

 ```

-Let's say John works on two projects, buying more bananas and writing a book about it.
-To the point of the next meeting, we just had a phone call with the bananas dealer and always ordered some bananas.
-Since he was very busy with that, we couldn't manage to write much about it in his book.
-During the team meeting, John has questions on the color of bananas and tries to find a college who will help him carrying all soon arriving bananas.
-Since the dealer told John an awesome joke about apes, John wants to share this with his colleges.
+Let's say John works on two projects, buying more bananas and writing a book about this.
+To the point of the next meeting, he just had a phone call with the bananas dealer and ordered some bananas.
+Since he was very busy with that, he couldn't manage to write much about it for his book.

+During the team meeting, John tries to find a college who will help him carrying all soon arriving bananas.
+Since the dealer told John an awesome joke about apes, John wants to share this with his colleges during the meeting.
 Finally, John's next steps are making some space in his office for the bunch of bananas that will arrive very soon.

 During the days, he fills his personal slide description file with the following contents.